essam770/path_planning_optimization/README.md

 and see the results and which optimization technique yielded the best results in terms of cost function which means min(distance,time).
-Also, 3 other performnace metrics were applied to test and see the effect of each optimization technique on our problem.
+Also, 3 other performnace metrics were applied to test and see the effect of each optimization technique on our problem.